History of conversion therapy

-The history of conversion therapy can be divided broadly into three periods: an early Freudian period; a period of mainstream approval of conversion therapy, when the mental health establishment became the "primary superintendent" of sexuality; and a post-Stonewall period where the mainstream medical profession disavowed conversion therapy.
+The history of conversion therapy can be divided broadly into three periods: an early Freudian period; a period of mainstream approval, when the mental health establishment became the "primary superintendent" of sexuality; and a post-Stonewall period where the mainstream medical profession disavowed conversion therapy.

 During the earliest parts of psychoanalytic history, analysts granted that homosexuality was non-pathological in certain cases, and the ethical question of whether it ought to be changed was discussed.
 By the 1920s analysts assumed that homosexuality was pathological and that attempts to treat it were appropriate, although psychoanalytic opinion about changing homosexuality was largely pessimistic.
 Those forms of homosexuality that were considered perversions were usually held to be incurable.
 Analysts' tolerant statements about homosexuality arose from recognition of the difficulty of achieving change.
 Beginning in the 1930s and continuing for roughly twenty years, major changes occurred in how analysts viewed homosexuality, which involved a shift in the rhetoric of analysts, some of whom felt free to ridicule and abuse their gay patients.

 Europe

 Richard von Krafft-Ebing

 Richard von Krafft-Ebing was a German-Austrian psychiatrist and one of the founders of scientific sexology.
 His influential 1886 work Psychopathia Sexualis included a discussion of methods for curing homosexuality through hypnosis.
-Psychopathia Sexualis widely translated and extremely influential in promoting the model of homosexuality as a pathology.
+Psychopathia Sexualis was widely translated and was extremely influential in promoting the model of homosexuality as a pathology.

 Krafft-Ebing rejected castration as a cure for homosexuality, and opposed the internment of gay people in asylums except in cases involving sex crimes.
 He believed that homosexuality could either be inborn or acquired, and that it could very rarely be treated through preventing masturbation and curing the neuroses "arising out of the unhygienic conditions of sexual life," but that hypnosis was the "only means of salvation" in most cases.
 He described three cases in which he believed hypnotism had proved satisfactory.

 Krafft-Ebing criticized several objections to the medical treatment of homosexuality, asserting that it could be effective.
-In his view, physicians had a duty to provide treatment if requested, and refusing treament would allow "tainted individuals to propagate their perversions."
+In his view, physicians had a duty to provide treatment if requested, and refusing treatment would allow "tainted individuals to propagate their perversions."
 Later editions of Psychopathia Sexualis included an increased number of autobiographies by gay people who made it clear that they did not wish to change their sexual orientation.